obazl/demos_obazl/makefiles/README.md

 These examples demonstrate the OCaml build discipline using makefiles.

-Some of them use the ounit2 unit testing package.
+**WARNING** Some of them use the ounit2 unit testing package.
 You must install it in the current switch.
 This also installs ocamlfind.

 ```
 $ opam install ocamlfind ounit2